Vegan Peanut Butter Cups

 Pop them in the freezer for another 20 minutes then enjoy!
 Alternatively, you can place them in the fridge for 1-2 hours until the chocolate has fully set.

-*Vegan butter can be subbed for coconut oil.
+- *Vegan butter can be subbed for coconut oil but will alter the final taste.